 What are the areas of an Internal Talent Marketplace?

-The components of a Talent Platform vary depending on the organization's level of maturity, culture and HR strategy.This intelligent platform includes 5 areas: the space dedicated to mobility, career path planning, short-term assignments or projects, mentorships and finally all training opportunities.
+The composition of a Talent Platform varies depending on the organisation's maturity level, culture and HR strategy.This intelligent platform includes 5 areas: the space dedicated to mobility, career path planning, short-term assignments or projects, mentorships and, lastly, all training opportunities.

-1) Talent Mobility Center.
+1. Talent Mobility Centre

-Tailored career development is one of the new modalities discussed in our "Building Individualized Career Plans" page
+Tailored career development is one of the new modalities discussed in our "Building Individualized Career Plans" page.

 3) Short-Term Assignment.